Catholic School Bundles: Catechists, Teachers, and Parents

 This is important.

 It's good to read about many saints previous to the year that you are studying to be confirmed.
-By studying or reading about many saints you have the time and variety to to be able to find your favorite names or to develop a particular devotion.
+By studying or reading about many saints, you have the time and variety to to be able to find your favorite names or to develop a particular devotion.

 After reading a selection of saints, you can choose the names of Catholic saints that appeal to you, inspire you, or resemble some aspect of your life.

-Check a Catholic calendar for a saint's name that is near
+You can also check a Catholic calendar for a saint's name that is near

 Sometimes there are more than one for every day of the year, so you will want to consult a Butler's Lives of the Saints sort of book that gives you a list per date.